 Game Village Bingo Review

-300% Welcome Bonus
+Game Village Welcome Bonus

 Before moving to Cozy, Game Village Bingo used to offer new players a massive no deposit bonus.
 Sadly this is no longer available and, surprisingly, it's one of the few Cozy Games sites that doesn't offer a free bingo trial.
 This never was an issue as Game Village instead offered exclusive promotions and rooms, including the old Chip Van that was popular in it's original incarnation.
 Unfortunately these extras are also now no longer available.